gabriellecannella/flight-reservations/README.md

 2. Open folder in code editor

 3) If first time running, type `npm install` in my-flightapp folder
+   - if "npm" is not a recongnized command download Node.js here: https://nodejs.org/en

 3. run `npm start` in my-flightapp folder